semaphoreci/docs/docs/essentials/deploying-with-promotions.md

 ---
-description: Deployment and delivery is managed with promotions, which may be performed automatically or manually and may depend on user-defined conditions.
+Description: Deployment and delivery are managed with promotions, which may be performed automatically or manually, depending on user-defined conditions.
 ---

 # Deploying With Promotions

-Each Semaphore project starts with the default pipeline specified in `.semaphore/semaphore.yml`.
+Each Semaphore project starts with a default pipeline specified in `.semaphore/semaphore.yml`.
 Real-world pipelines tend to branch out when certain conditions are met.
-Examples may be deploying to production on master builds or deploying to a pre-production environment on topic branches.
+Examples of this could be deploying to production on master builds or deploying to a pre-production environment on topic branches.

-On Semaphore, deployment and delivery is managed with _promotions_, which may be performed automatically or manually and may optionally depend on user-defined conditions.
+In Semaphore, deployment and delivery are managed with _promotions_, which can be performed automatically or manually and can also be set up to depend on user-defined conditions.

 ## Manual deployment